 Telstra's the other major network to have committed to a 2019 launch date for its 5G networks.
-Telstra CEO Andy Penn committed to that time frame back at Mobile World Congress 2018, and more recently at CES 2019, he doubled down on that statement, declaring that 2019 would be the "year of 5G".
+Telstra CEO Andy Penn committed to that time frame back at Mobile World Congress 2018, and at CES 2019 he doubled down on that statement, declaring that 2019 would be the "year of 5G".

-Telstra hasn't announced its own fixed 5G home broadband plans although it did show off an HTC-produced 5G home hub late in 2018 that may form the centrepiece of its 5G NBN competitor product.
+Telstra hasn't announced its own fixed 5G home broadband plans although it did show off the HTC-produced HTC 5G home hub late in 2018, which it's expected to offer as part of a 5G broadband service.

 By late 2018, Telstra had more than 200 5G base stations live across Australia as well as access to the 5G spectrum it purchased in the 3.6Ghz spectrum.
 You've got to have a network to sell 5G, although that's rather moot if you can't actually get a device to run on it.

 Telstra is also aggressively pursuing the mobile 5G market.
 Right now, there's precisely zero 5G phones available for you to buy, but Telstra has stated that it intends to deliver 5G smartphones locally before "any other Australian mobile operator".

 With that in mind, Telstra pounced on the announcement of the Samsung Galaxy S10 series, stating that it would offer the Samsung Galaxy S10 5G to consumers.
 What's more, for early adopters, if you sign up for a Samsung Galaxy S10+ on contract with Telstra before 8 March 2019, you'll have the option to swap it out (as long as it's in good working order) for the 5G variant.

 It's a neat deal in itself, but it also suggests that Telstra intends to have 5G mobile services up and running by the end of Q2 2019 because that's when the Samsung Galaxy S10 5G is expected to become available.